mariusstoica21/licenta_detectie_cnp/README.md

 digit.

 The requests of the system include:
-  - Creating a program that localizes the digits from CNP;
+  - Creating a program that localizes the digits from CNP.
-  - Creating a program that gets every digit of the 13 digits and classifies each one of them, using a convolutional neural netowork.
+  - Creating a program that gets every digit of the 13 digits and classifies each one of them, using a convolutional neural network.
   - Creating a desktop application, with a user-friendly graphic user interface, intuitive and fast, with a commercial look.
   - Creating a database in order to save the users of the app and data about them, (hashed passwords), the original images and the processed images, and a event history of the app, for each user.